MiroslavSvec/project-3/README.md

   - Confirmation buttons are now disabled on click to prevent user to send multiple requests to server
 - [riddle-g-setting.html](/templates/riddle-g-setting.html)
   - Number of tries are hiden if endless mode is selected
+  - Added more styles to profile creation form

-#### Fixed
+#### Fixes in v1.3

-- Moved alerts to the top  as  sometimes  prevent user to click on buttons
+- Moved alerts to the top  as  sometimes  prevent user to click buttons
 - [riddle-game.html](/templates/riddle-game.html)
   - Delete and Skip buttons where submiting the form
 - [statistics.html](/templates/statistics.html)